-structure.
-This fiscal structure provides that royalties, taxes, and other levies are paid to the Federal Government.
+Federal Government.
 There is the Marginal Fields Farm-out Agreements (MFFA) that exists between the license holder (Farmor) and the marginal field holder (Farmee).
 This agreement provides that the farmee pays an overriding royalty to the farmor who is the license holder of the marginal field.
 The exact fiscal deductions and payments to be made by the farmee to the farmor and the host government are shown in Figure 1.
-This royalty and tax rates are reflected in our model economic for this work.
+This royalty and tax rates are reflected in our economic model for this work.